ecemay/web_scraping/README.md

 # web_scraping
-From the website The PayScale , I got the table values using BeautifulSoup and create a Pandas dataframe
+From the website The PayScale , I got values on the table using BeautifulSoup and created a Pandas dataframe